 The difference between each variety of apples?
 The various combinations of skin color, flavor, texture, peak of season, and their use. ⠀

 Apples are used in so many ways - eaten raw, cooked with pork, baked in bread or dessert, or even made into apple cider.
-Certain apple varieties are better for cooking vs. eating.
+Certain apple varieties are better for cooking than eating.

 24. Apple cider